AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

        null;
     end Main;

-In Ada a task may be allocated on the heap as opposed to the stack.
+In Ada, a task may be allocated on the heap as opposed to the stack.
 The task will then start as soon as it has been allocated, and terminates when its work is completed.

 .. code-block:: ada